 Granted, there may be a few more steps ... but that's basically it.

 Automatic sequence editors

-MIRA contains integrated editors for Sanger and 454 sequences which iteratively remove many sequencing errors from the assembly project and improve the overal alignment quality.
+MIRA contains integrated editors for all sequencing technologies which iteratively remove many sequencing errors from the assembly project and improve the overal alignment quality.